What does your perfect day look like? If you ask me this question, it doesn’t take me long to answer. It would be anywhere in nature.

 Where do Northern muriquis live?

-If you want to visit the Northern muriquis, then you have to go to the South of Brazil as the geographic range of Northern muriquis extends from Minas Gerais over Espírito Santo to Bahia.
+If you want to visit the Northern muriquis, then you have to go to the Southeast of Brazil as the geographic range of Northern muriquis extends from Minas Gerais over Espírito Santo to Bahia.

 However, the Northern muriqui is „critically endangered“ according to the IUCN and there are only about 850 individuals left in the wild.
 Furthermore, the population trend seems to be decreasing.